 Founded by Guy Fountain in 1926, Tannoy loudspeakers are for me, and always will be.
-Tannoy are a great company who produce the best sound drivers anywhere in the world.
+Tannoy is an excellent company who produce the best sound drivers anywhere in the world.
 And, for my ears.
 Because I consider they are the best value loudspeakers available today.
-And, Tannoy loudspeakers for me
+And, Tannoy loudspeakers for me.

-I had been visiting an old friend in England and he took me to his music room to show me his latest acquisition which was a pair of Tannoy Berkeley’s.
-They had been built in 1970 but were in very nice condition and they also fitted into his room very well.
-I was really interested to hear what they sounded like because in all my years of being involved with music and audio I had never heard a pair of Tannoy loudspeakers before.
+I had been visiting an old friend in England, and he took me to his music room to show me his latest acquisition which was a pair of Tannoy Berkeley’s.
+They had been built in 1970 but were in very excellent condition, and they also fitted into his room very well.
+I was interested to hear what they sounded like because, in all my years of being involved with music and audio, I had never listened to a pair of Tannoy loudspeakers before.

-My friend had a nice system made by a Japanese company called Esoteric and the amplifier was the Esoteric A1-10.
-The Source machine was again from the same company and the model was the Esoteric DV-60 and I thought well this does look pretty good but I was thinking that the speakers seemed a bit on the small size for the room and so wondered how they would sound.
-My friend was an audiophile for many years as I was and so if he was showing me than I figured that it must sound good but speakers build in 1970?
+My friend had a superior system made by a Japanese company called Esoteric, and the amplifier was the Esoteric A1-10.
+The Source machine was again from the same company, and the model was the Esoteric DV-60, and I thought well this does look pretty good, but I felt that the speakers seemed a bit on the small size for the room and so wondered how they would sound.
+My friend was an audiophile for many years as I was and so if he was showing me than I figured that it must sound good, but speakers build in 1970?

-The CD was one of the classics from Dire straights it was inserted and my friend pressed play.
-I think the only word that comes into mind as I write this was a shock because that is exactly what it did to me.
-The sound coming from those 1970 Tannoy cabinets shocked me in such a way I will never ever forget that experience.
-I have never heard so much bass and fullness and it was just so alive.
-I have the same CD back in Lithuania and often listen with my Focals but now I realised that indeed something was missing from my sound.
+The CD was one of the classics from Dire straights, and my friend pressed play.
+I think the only word that comes into mind as I write this was a shock because that is what it did to me.
+The sound coming from those 1970 Tannoy cabinets shocked me in such a way I will never forget that experience.
+I have never heard so much bass and fullness, and it was just so alive.
+I have the same CD back in Lithuania and often listen with my Focals, but now I realised that indeed something was missing from my sound.

-The Loudspeakers arrived in the Tannoy shipping boxes and they were in really fantastic condition.
+The Loudspeakers arrived in the Tannoy shipping boxes, and they were in really fantastic condition.
 They were made in 1997 and had a cabinet volume of 200 litres and fitted perfectly into my room.
-The JMLab Focals were removed and the Tannoy Edinburgh’s set up and then came the moment of truth, the listening test.
+The JMLab Focals removed, and the Tannoy Edinburgh’s set up and then came the moment of truth, the listening test.

 I set everything up to the best way I could and used the same CD from Dire straights so I would be able to hear the difference between the JM Lab Focals and the Tannoy loudspeakers.
-I was using the Esoteric I-03 amplifier and the Esoteric X-03 SACD player with cabling was from Nordost.
-It was a very good sounding system and as I said earlier I had no reason to even think about changing until my trip over to the UK
+I was using the Esoteric I-03 amplifier, and the Esoteric X-03 SACD player with cabling was from Nordost.
+It was a perfect sounding system, and as I said earlier I had no reason to even think about changing until my trip over to the UK

-I inserted the CD and pressed play and went back to my listening position and sat down ready to hear what these beautiful Tannoy loudspeakers would sound like.
-I wanted to use a word that is not really suitable for print.
+I inserted the CD and pressed play and went back to my listening position and sat down, ready to hear what these beautiful Tannoy loudspeakers would sound.
+I wanted to use a word that is not suitable for print.
 But, will just say I was in shock when I heard the lack of depth in the bass.
 And, sorry to say but the Focal Divas sounded very thin in comparison.

-The Focal Divers did give a bit more transparency and edge to the music but the Tannoys gave a more musical performance.
+The Focal Divers did give a bit more transparency and edge to the music, but the Tannoys gave a more musical performance.
 And, this is what I wanted.
-So from my first listening session with Tannoys to the fact that I now had a pair in my front room was a great step in the right direction.
+So from my first listening session with Tannoys to the fact that I now had a pair in my front room was a significant step in the right direction.
 Tannoy loudspeakers for me

-I went over to the UK and visited another very good friend who actually has very good contacts and I was able to audition some great examples of 15″ Tannoy drivers and came home with a pair of NOS Tannoy 3818.
-They are called the Glenair and were built to fit the Tannoy Churchill cabinets for the North American market.
-These are very sought after the driver and are regarded as one of the best drivers that Tannoy ever produced.
+I went over to the UK and visited another excellent friend who has excellent contacts, and I was able to audition some great examples of 15″ Tannoy drivers and came home with a pair of NOS Tannoy 3818.
+They are called the Glenair and built to fit the Tannoy Churchill cabinets for the North American market.
+These are very sought after the driver and regarded as one of the best drivers that Tannoy ever produced.

-I have heard so many systems in my life and also now that I am working with Perkune audiophile cables as this is all part of my job and this is now one of the best ways of working – loving what you are doing!
+I have heard so many systems in my life.
+And, also now that I am working with Perkune audiophile cables – I love what I do!